shajithmukundan/ServoBitClone/README.md

 ServoBit.waitServo(5);
 ```

-## Smart RGB LED helpers
+## FireLed helpers

-The 4tronix ServoBit has a single smart RGB LED (aka neopixel) fitted.
-This library defines some helpers
+The 4tronix ServoBit has a single FireLed fitted to act as a status indicator.
-for using it.
+This library defines some helpers for using it.
 The LED is automatically updated after every setting

 ![](http://4tronix.co.uk/servobit/clearLed.jpg)